-25/05/20 The UK corona-virus death toll across all settings has risen by 121, bringing the total to nearly 37,000.
-From June 1, outdoor markets and care showrooms could be reopened as soon as they are able to meet the COVID-19 secure guidelines, and all other non-essential retail from June 15 if the government’s tests are met.
-Annoyingly, for the second time I find myself agreeing with the First Minister: Nicola Sturgeon accused Boris Johnson of putting political interest ahead of public interest in a damning verdict on his support for a controversial adviser.
+25/05/20 The UK coronavirus death toll across all settings has risen by 121, bringing the total to nearly 37,000.
+From June 1, outdoor markets and care showrooms could be reopened as soon as they can meet the COVID-19 secure guidelines, and all other non-essential retail from June 15 if the government’s tests are met.
+Annoyingly, for the second time, I find myself agreeing with the First Minister: Nicola Sturgeon accused Boris Johnson of putting political interest ahead of public interest in a damning verdict on his support for a controversial adviser.

 Another fine day in Harborough, one degree warmer than Cyprus and on a Bank Holiday too!
 The most exciting thing that happened at Willow Bank today was a visit by Jamie, Ruth and Joey.
-They arrived late morning to pick-up my Sevylor inflatable canoe to go for a paddle.
+They arrived late morning to pick up my Sevylor inflatable canoe to go for a paddle.
 After inflating it on the driveway we took it up to the Grand Union Canal in Harborough where I helped launched it onto the water.
-For a while I watched them paddle in circles before returning home to paint another three fence panels.
+I watched them paddle in circles for a while before returning home to paint another three fence panels.
 A couple of hours later, after getting as far as the bridge on the edge of Great Bowden they returned to their launch point, I picked up the canoe and took it home.
-After socially distanced cool drinks in the the garden, the three of them left to buy some charcoal for an evening BBQ and I returned to my fence decor.
+After socially distanced cool drinks in the garden, the three of them left to buy some charcoal for an evening BBQ and I returned to my fence decor.

 Sarah is growing ever so much larger.
 Lucas complained about the length of his hair and got his mother to cut it, despite two and a half glasses of wine, Charlotte did quite a good job.
 They got the pool out in the afternoon.